subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 $$ \nabla_W L(W) = -E_{p(Y\vert X)}[\nabla_W E_W(Y)] +  E_{p_W(Y\vert X)}[\nabla_W E_W(Y)] $$

+which then gets plugged into the following iteration to estimate the model weights

+$$ w_{ij}  \leftarrow w_{ij} + \eta {\partial L(W)\over{\partial w_{ij}}}   $$

 The $Y$ sample is drawn from the training data for the first expectation, while it is drawn from the distribution defined by the model with parameters $W$, for the second expectation.
 In both cases the distribution from which $Y$ is drawn is a conditional distribution, given some value $X$.
+Note that the DRL training algorithm does not involve the use of the backprop algorithm, indeed for the case of Boltzmann machines, it reduces to the Hebbian learniong rule.
+This makes it somewaht of a rarrity in the modern world of AI systems, and laso increases the possibility that the brain emplyoyes something similar (especially since no evidence of backprop has been found in the brain).

 The corresponding Langevin sampling of the conditional distribution is given by